Deep learning lattice gauge theories: Neural network quantum states

 \subsubsection{MC vs NNQS}

 Before describing the gauge-invariance networks we will use in this paper, let us quickly compare traditional Monte Carlo (MC) methods with neural network quantum states (NNQS) for studying lattice theories: \begin{itemize} \item Dimensionality of the lattice: In NNQS, the trial wavefunction is defined on the $d$-dimensional spatial lattice.
 In MC, fields are defined on a $d+1$-dimensional lattice that includes the imaginary time direction. \item Variational principle: NNQS relies on a variational principle, wherein the trial wavefunction is optimised to minimise the energy expectation value.
 MC does not involve any optimisation, but instead aims to directly evaluate the path integral on the lattice using Monte Carlo sampling. \item Sampling problem: In NNQS, one generates configurations of gauge fields on a $d$-dimensional lattice weighted according to the trial wavefunction.
 In MC, one instead samples $d+1$-dimensional lattice configurations weighted according to the Euclidean action $\ee^{-S}$. \item Sign problem: In Monte Carlo (MC) simulations, a sign problem occurs because the fermion determinants in the path integral can turn complex in the presence of a finite chemical potential or a non-zero theta angle.
 This complexity makes it difficult to treat $\ee^{-S}$ as a straightforward probability measure, which prevents the use of standard Monte Carlo methods.
 Moreover, even when one can absorb the complex phase, evaluating expectation values often requires extremely high accuracies due to possible cancellations.
-This sign problem is absent in NNQS, since one samples from the Born distribution $|\Psi|^2$, meaning that standard Monte Carlo sampling can be used.\footnote{Note that one can still run into sign problems when considering operators with non-trivial phase structure, so that expectation values rely on many cancellations, leading to large variances in Monte Carlo estimates.} \item Observables: In MC, observables are calculated as ensemble averages over the generated lattice configurations, which are related to the path integral.
-In NNQS, observables are calculated directly as expectation values of operators with respect to the trial wavefunction. \item Systematic improvements: In MC, systematic improvements come from improving the Monte Carlo sampling and summing over more lattice configurations.
-The accuracy of NNQS can be systematically improved by using more sophisticated trial wavefunctions with more variational expressivity. \item Hyperparameters: NNQS involve a large number of hyperparameters including the number of layers in the network, the number of neurons per layer, the type of activation functions, the initialization methods and the learning rate.
-The selection and tuning of these hyperparameters can greatly influence the learning dynamics and the accuracy of the models.
-The key hyperparameters in the MC approach are the number of samples and the choice of update algorithm.
-Although the update algorithm affects the rate of convergence, the overall method is quite robust. \end{itemize} Another point to emphasise are the trade-offs between MC and NNQS in situations where both can be used.
-One swaps a higher-dimensional sampling problem for a lower-dimensional sampling problem with an additional optimisation problem.
-Naively, this optimisation problem may eat up any efficiency gain in reducing the dimension of the lattice.
-However, this optimisation problem can be put on hardware designed for large-scale machine learning tasks, such as clusters of GPUs, while utilising existing software libraries which implement automatic differentiation, etc. In addition, one also benefits from ``transfer learning'' -- the wavefunction for a lattice system found for one value of a coupling will give a good starting point for the wavefunction at a nearby coupling.
-Thanks to this, one does not have to solve the optimisation problem from scratch when scanning over couplings or probing phase diagrams.
-The differences between the two methods discussed above are summarised in Table \ref{tab:mc_vs_nnqs}.
+This sign problem is absent in NNQS, since one samples from the Born distribution $|\Psi|^2$, meaning that standard Monte Carlo sampling can be used.\footnote{Note that one can still run into sign problems when considering operators with non-trivial phase structure, so that expectation values rely on many cancellations, leading to large variances in Monte Carlo estimates.} \item Convergence: In the absence of sign problem, MC is guaranteed to converge asymptotically when a sufficient number of samples have been drawn.
+Nevertheless, number of steps required to adequately sample the system increases as the critical point is approached due to critical slowing, making simulations near criticality computationally expensive \cite{Wolff:1989wq}.
+In contrast, a fixed network has limited expressivity \cite{Guhring2022} and may not capable of representing the true ground state of a system.
+Furthermore, even if a network is capable of representing the ground state, there is no guarantee that gradient based optimisation methods will efficiently find the optimal set of parameters.